munaai/threat-modelling-ecs-terraform/README.md

 - Builds the Docker image
 - Performs a security scan using Trivy
 - Pushes the image to Amazon ECR
-- Deploys latest image to ECS

-### Terraform Plan
-- Executes terraform init and terraform plan
-- Validates the configuration with TFLint
-- Conducts a security analysis using Checkov

-### Terraform Apply
+### Terraform Plan and Apply
-- Applies the Terraform configuration to provision or update AWS resources
-- Includes setup of the ALB, ECS, IAM, VPC Route 53 DNS records, and ACM certificate
+- Runs after a successful Docker build or when manually triggered.
+- Sets up AWS credentials and downloads terraform.tfvars from S3.
+- Runs Terraform formatting check, linter, plan, and apply.
+- Automatically provisions or updates infrastructure on AWS.

 ### Terraform Destroy
 - Destroys all infrastructure managed by Terraform when no longer required